 Howard really turned things around in 2018, co-leading the NFL in interceptions while also earning his first All-Pro and Pro Bowl appearance.
 He signed a five-year, $76.5 million contract this past offseason, so he is here to stay.
 Rowe has championship experience that’ll likely start opposite of Howard.

 Tankersley is a young, physical corner that can be plugged into the nickel spot now and eventually start opposite of Howard.
 Aikins is a veteran that’ll provide depth as well as Armstrong and Patmon, with the latter two being a factor on Special Teams.

 - Backups: Bobby McCain, T.J.
 McDonald, Montre Hartage

 - Preseason Cuts: None

 I am looking forward to seeing what Fitzpatrick can do under Coach Flores due to being more a defensive-minded coach.
 He is a talented safety that can play all over the field if necessary.
-If you have the ability to do that, you will be a huge star on defense.
+If he can do that, he will be a huge star on that defense.
 Jones is a former two-time Pro Bowler that has been with the team since 2010.
 He is a hard-hitting safety that brings a veteran presence to the team.

 McDonald is also a veteran that’ll get a lot of playing time as well.
-McCain has the ability to play both safety and cornerback, so his versatility will make him another huge factor in 2019.
+McCain can play both safety and cornerback, so his versatility will make him another huge factor in 2019.
 Hartage is an undrafted rookie that has been impressive in the preseason so far and will likely be a factor on Special Teams.